Midnight-Scripts/Midnight-Live-View/README.md

 ## Notes

-- Docker logs are not persistent by default - use Simple Block Monitor for long-term tracking
+- Docker logs are not persistent by default use Simple Block Monitor for long term tracking
 - The dashboard refreshes every second
 - Block monitor prevents duplicate entries automatically
 - Both tools can run independently or together